 Unless there’s a sign on your door that says Google, you’ll have plenty of competition.
 This research tool helps you analyze brand positioning among relevant players so you can navigate the competitive jungle.
 In other words, it’s a subtle way to find out what people really think.

 Make it likable with brief questions and visuals such as GIFs or images.
 If not, you’re gambling with people’s already short attention span.
 Most importantly, avoid leading questions that feel biased.
 They’re good for getting the answers you want but not the ones you need.
+For more tips take a look at our guide to writing top notch survey questions.

 The public likely doesn’t think of your brand the way you want them to.
 You say you’re traditional, they say you’re boring.
 You say social, they say lame.
 When asking for things like word associations, use casual language outside of your brand guidelines.